O-Train: Stage 2

 Stage 2 is the ongoing project to add 44 kilometres of rail and 24 new stations in addition to stage 1 of the Confederation Line that was opened in September 2019.
 Initially approved in 2013, it will bring 77% of Ottawa residents within 5 km of rail.
-The expansion began construction in Q2 2019, and is expected to be entirely complete by 2027 with the extension south complete in 2025, east expected later in 2025 and west in 2027.
+The expansion began construction in Q2 2019, and is expected to be entirely complete by 2027 with the extension south complete in 2025, east expected in 2026 and west in 2027.

 The project is made up of three extensions: an eastern extension of the Confederation Line by five stations from Blair station to Trim Road, a western extension by 11 stations from Tunney's Pasture to Baseline station and Moodie station with a split at Lincoln Fields station, and an upgrade of the Trillium Line that includes two new stations along the existing alignment, an extension southwards by four stations to a new Limebank station, and a shuttle line to the Ottawa Macdonald–Cartier International Airport.

 On March 6, 2019, the Ottawa city council voted 19–3 to approve the C$4.66 billion contracts to begin construction of the Stage 2 plan.
 The southern extension of the Trillium Line was awarded to TransitNext (solely operated by SNC-Lavalin), while the East and West extension of the Confederation Line was awarded to East West Connectors, a partnership between Vinci SA and Kiewit Corporation.
 Financial close was reached with TransitNext on March 29, 2019, and a month later with East West Connectors.

 Openings

-On January 6, 2025, the South extension reopened Line 2 after 4 years of construction, extending it south to Limebank Station, as well as adding the Corso Italia and Walkley infill stations.
+On January 6, 2025, the South extension reopened Line 2 after 4 years of construction, extending it south to Limebank station, as well as adding the Corso Italia and Walkley infill stations.
 Line 4, the shuttle to the airport, opened at the same time.